Spencerx/FISSURE/README.md

 1. `sudo apt-get install git`
 2. Clone FISSURE and install as detailed above

+**TAK Setup**

+To install and run a local TAK server:

+1. Register and download the TAK server docker zip from the website: https://tak.gov/products/tak-server
+2. Create the `~/Installed_by_FISSURE` directory if it does not exist
+3. Place the downloaded .zip file in `~/Installed_by_FISSURE`
+4. Run the TAK Server item in the FISSURE installer
+5. For local WebTAK, load the `~/Installed_by_FISSURE/taskerver-docker-#.#-RELEASE-##/tak/certs/files/webadmin.p12` file into your browser (settings>certificates)
+6. Set "tak_on_startup" field to True in `/FISSURE/YAML/User Configs/default.yaml` or select "Start Docker Containers" from the FISSURE Dashboard TAK menu
+7. Open WebTAK from FISSURE TAK menu and verify map loads with internet connection
+8. Set "connect_mode" (auto/manual/disabled) field in `/FISSURE/YAML/User Configs/default.yaml`.
+Connect to TAK server in FISSURE Dashboard TAK menu if set to manual.
+9. Run a FISSURE effect that creates a TAK alert (examples coming soon)

+To connect to a remote TAK server:

+1. Update the certificate filepaths in `/FISSURE/YAML/User Configs/default.yaml`
+2. Set "connect_mode" (auto/manual/disabled) field in `/FISSURE/YAML/User Configs/default.yaml`.
+Connect to TAK server in FISSURE Dashboard TAK menu if set to manual.
+3. Run a FISSURE effect that creates a TAK alert (examples coming soon)

 ## Lessons

 FISSURE comes with several helpful guides to become familiar with different technologies and techniques.
 Many include steps for using various tools that are integrated into FISSURE.
 We aim to improve the quality and add new content over time.